 Foot and heel pain in pregnancy can be a really hard condition.
 As women gain weight, feet changes and changes in the pelvis can really make foot problems an issue.
 Let’s talk about how to keep our feet healthy as we navigate pregnancy.

 But first, how do I know all of this?
 Hi — I’m Hilary — The Pregnancy Nurse 👩⚕️.
-I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 Beyond the thousands of of patients I’ve seen and helped, I also suffered severe foot and heel pain during my own pregnancies.
-I’ll share how I fixed it through several things on my own.
+I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have helped thousands of moms get an epidural, and also got three of my own.
+I’d love to help you just where you’re at during your pregnancy.

 Changes in Feet in Pregnant Women

 You might be wondering why your FEET have issues when you are growing a baby.
 But, as your entire body has to shift and change in an expectant mother.
 The pregnancy hormones have an effect on your whole body.
 But, today we’re going to specifically talk feet.

 Keep in mind that your changing center of gravity will affect all areas of your body including your back, neck and even feet.
 As your bump grows, your body has to adjust to keep you upright.

 A woman’s body goes through a lot of changes as they progress into their third trimester.
 Let’s talk about some of the common causes of heel pain or sore feet.
 Please note, if you have severe pain I think it is worth a call into your regular doctor (your OB doesn’t know much about feet).